Vigyat07/-Attendance-Management-System-using-Face-Recognition/README.md

 python app.py
 Open your browser and go to http://127.0.0.1:5000/.

+---
-Usage Guide
+## Usage Guide
+---
-1.** Capturing Images for Training**
+## ** Capturing Images for Training**
--Click "Capture Images" on the homepage.
+- Click "Capture Images" on the homepage.
--Important Instructions:
+- Important Instructions:
 1)Look directly at the webcam and wait for a prompt (e.g., blink or confirmation sound).
 2)Ensure your face is fully visible and remain steady.
 3)The system captures multiple images, so maintain your position.
+---

-2.** Training the Model**
+## ** Training the Model**
--After capturing images, click "Train Model".
+   After capturing images, click "Train Model".
--The system will process images and train the LBPH model.
+- The system will process images and train the LBPH model.
--Wait until a success message appears.
+- Wait until a success message appears.
+---
-3.** Marking Attendance**
+## ** Marking Attendance**
--Click "Mark Attendance".
+- Click "Mark Attendance".
--Look at the webcam for recognition.
+- Look at the webcam for recognition.
---Important Instructions:
+- Important Instructions:
--Ensure proper lighting and position your face directly in front of the camera.
+- Ensure proper lighting and position your face directly in front of the camera.
--The system identifies you and marks attendance automatically with a timestamp.
+- The system identifies you and marks attendance automatically with a timestamp.
+---
-4.System Design
+## System Design
 **Workflow Steps**
-1)Capture Images: Collect facial images using a webcam.
+- Capture Images: Collect facial images using a webcam.
-2)Train Model: Use the LBPH algorithm to train the system.
+- Train Model: Use the LBPH algorithm to train the system.
-3)Mark Attendance: Real-time facial recognition for attendance logging.
+- Mark Attendance: Real-time facial recognition for attendance logging.
-5.**Requirements**
+---
+## **Requirements**
-**Hardware:**
+## **Hardware:**
--A computer or laptop with:
+- A computer or laptop with:
--Webcam
+- Webcam
--Minimum 4GB RAM
+- Minimum 4GB RAM
--1GHz processor or higher
+- 1GHz processor or higher
-**Software:**
+## **Software:**
--Python 3.6 or later
+- Python 3.6 or later
--Flask Framework
+- Flask Framework
--OpenCV Library
+- OpenCV Library
+---
-6.**Future Enhancements**
+## **Future Enhancements**
--Cloud-based storage for attendance data.
+- Cloud-based storage for attendance data.
--Mobile app integration for marking attendance.
+- Mobile app integration for marking attendance.
--Enhanced facial recognition algorithms for diverse conditions.
+- Enhanced facial recognition algorithms for diverse conditions.
-7.**References**
+---
+## **References**
-1)K. Mridha and N. T. Yousef, "Study and Analysis of Implementing a Smart Attendance Management System Based on Face Recognition Technique using OpenCV and Machine Learning," 2021 IEEE International Conference, doi: 10.1109/CSNT51715.2021.9509614.
+- K. Mridha and N. T. Yousef, "Study and Analysis of Implementing a Smart Attendance Management System Based on Face Recognition Technique using OpenCV and Machine Learning," 2021 IEEE International Conference, doi: 10.1109/CSNT51715.2021.9509614.
-2)A. Kumar, S. Samal, M. S. Saluja and A. Tiwari, "Automated Attendance System Based on Face Recognition Using OpenCV," 2023 IEEE International Conference, doi: 10.1109/ICACCS57279.2023.10112665.
+- A. Kumar, S. Samal, M. S. Saluja and A. Tiwari, "Automated Attendance System Based on Face Recognition Using OpenCV," 2023 IEEE International Conference, doi: 10.1109/ICACCS57279.2023.10112665.
-3)N. Stekas and D. Van Den Heuvel, "Face Recognition Using Local Binary Patterns Histograms (LBPH) on an FPGA-Based System on Chip (SoC)," 2016 IEEE International Parallel and Distributed Processing Symposium Workshops, doi: 10.1109/IPDPSW.2016.67.
+- N. Stekas and D. Van Den Heuvel, "Face Recognition Using Local Binary Patterns Histograms (LBPH) on an FPGA-Based System on Chip (SoC)," 2016 IEEE International Parallel and Distributed Processing Symposium Workshops, doi: 10.1109/IPDPSW.2016.67.
-4)M. Khan, S. Chakraborty, R. Astya and S. Khepra, "Face Detection and Recognition Using OpenCV," 2019 International Conference, doi: 10.1109/ICCCIS48478.2019.8974493.
+- M. Khan, S. Chakraborty, R. Astya and S. Khepra, "Face Detection and Recognition Using OpenCV," 2019 International Conference, doi: 10.1109/ICCCIS48478.2019.8974493.
-5)ArXiv: Face Recognition and Detection, "Face Recognition: State of the Art," arXiv, doi: 10.48550/arXiv.1907.12739.
+- ArXiv: Face Recognition and Detection, "Face Recognition: State of the Art," arXiv, doi: 10.48550/arXiv.1907.12739.
-8.**License**
+---
+## **License**
-This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License - see the LICENSE file for details.